narrative-environments/CourseCompendium/Design-Paradoxes.md

 *The devotion of design to sustainability is unsustainable*

-Steven Vial points to the following paradoxical injunctions to which designrs have to respond:
+Steven Vial points to the following paradoxical injunctions to which designers have to respond:

 *The meta-market injunction: Be a socialist and a capitalist at one and the same time!*